Eabametoong First Nation: Education

 John C Yesno Education Centre provides education for students from JK to Grade 9.
 The school was rebuilt in the late 1990s and can hold a maximum of 289 students (INAC guidelines).
 Secondary and Post-Secondary students attend schools in Thunder Bay, Sioux Lookout and beyond.
 The school is modern, well-equipped, and has two computer labs, a library with a Smart Board, a science lab, weight room, woodworking shop, and a kitchen.
+In early 2024, the school unfortunately got burned down by a few young men.

 Sites of interest

 Miminiska is a tourist camp that is accessible by air or travel on a boat on the Albany River.
 Every fall, hunters from Eabametoong will fly to Miminiska to hunt for moose and set nets for sturgeon.

 The original settlement of Fort Hope, now called Old Fort Hope, is located on Eabamet Lake to the west of the current town site.
 There are two churches still standing, a Catholic and an Anglican.
 Access is by boat in the summer time and snowmobile once the lake is frozen.

 Recreational facilities include an arena, community hall, Pow-wow grounds, recreational trails and swimming spots.
 The school has a Gymnasium, which can be booked for evening and weekend use, sports fields and playgrounds.